Pinzauti/LaTeX-thesis-template/README.md

 # LaTeX Thesis Template
-LaTeX template for thesis or large writeups.
+Clean LaTeX template for thesis or large writeups.

 ## Get started
 In order to compile the project you have to: